 Topics and summary description Assessment: Very Large turbines (150m+) Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Landscape context This area is fairly extensive and relatively low-lying.
 While it does not make a strong contribution to the wider landscape composition it provides an upland 'edge' to the Water of Luce valley (LCT 3) and a backdrop to Loch Ryan and the designed landscape of Castle Kennedy.
 There is a strong visual relationship with the adjacent Plateau with Forest (17a) landscape character type to the E, and the small area of Southern Uplands (19) to the NW.
 Very Large typologies could impact on the settled Water of Luce valley and affect the backdrop provided to settled lowland areas, including Castle Kennedy, unless limited in scale and located well away from the edges and higher moorland.
-Sensitivity rating: Medium Large typologies could impact on the settled Water of Luce valley and affect the backdrop provided to settled lowland areas, including Castle Kennedy, unless located well away from the edges and higher moorlands.
-Sensitivity rating: Medium There is greater scope for this typology to be sited so as to avoid significant impact on adjacent character types.
-Sensitivity rating: Medium-low Perceptual qualities A sense of remoteness and naturalness can be experienced in areas of open moorland although the presence of reservoir infrastructure, wind farms and forestry reduces these perceptual qualities in other areas.
-Visible upstanding archaeological features can add to the impression of parts of this landscape being 'timeless'. open moorland which are less influenced by wind farm development would significantly affect the sense of seclusion and historical Turbines sited within remaining areas of open moorland which are less influenced by wind farm development would significantly affect the sense of seclusion and historical time depth that can be experienced.
+Large typologies could impact on the settled Water of Luce valley and affect the backdrop provided to settled lowland areas, including Castle Kennedy, unless located well away from the edges and higher moorlands.
+There is greater scope for this typology to be sited so as to avoid significant impact on adjacent character types.
+Sensitivity rating: Medium Sensitivity rating: Medium Sensitivity rating: Medium-low Perceptual qualities A sense of remoteness and naturalness can be experienced in areas of open moorland although the presence of reservoir infrastructure, wind farms and forestry reduces these perceptual qualities in other areas.
+Visible upstanding archaeological features can add to the impression of parts of this landscape being 'timeless'.
+Turbines sited within remaining areas of open moorland which are less influenced by wind farm development would significantly affect the sense of seclusion and historical time depth that can be experienced.
+Turbines closer to 200m replacing smaller turbines in existing wind farms could also adversely affect perceptual qualities associated with less developed moorlands.
+Turbines sited within remaining areas of open moorland which are less influenced by wind farm development would significantly affect the sense of seclusion and historical time depth that can be experienced.
 Turbines sited within remaining areas of open moorland which are less influenced by wind farm development would significantly affect the sense of seclusion and historical time depth that can be experienced.
 Sensitivity rating: Medium Sensitivity rating: Medium Sensitivity rating: Medium